iamtomnewton/iamtomnewton.github.io/_posts/2017-11-20-surge-dot-net.markdown

 We used the [Run Sequence](https://www.npmjs.com/package/run-sequence) package to make sure we're handling these tasks in the correct order, otherwise you'll end up deploying a half-downloaded site!
 I'd recommend running your Sass and any move tasks you're also using as part of this task (before [download]).

+## Final gulp set-up

-Our final gulp file looks like this (I've also added [del](https://www.npmjs.com/package/del) to handle removing the {% highlight bash %} /DIR/ {% endhighlight %} file before we run download, to clear it out and some basic styling to the index file)
+Our final gulp file looks like this (I've also added [del](https://www.npmjs.com/package/del) to handle removing the **/DIR/** file before we run download, to clear it out and some basic styling to the index file)

 {% highlight javascript %}
 'use-strict';